hdiopalma/jte-lab-timetabling/README.md

     - Make any necessary refinements to improve the system's usability and performance.

 22. **Submission:**
-    - Submit your completed project and thesis according to your university's guidelines.
+    - Submit completed project and thesis according to university's guidelines.